yourskc/q563_rzgpio/README.md

 Also install Qt5.6.3 and Qt Creator and setup the cross compiler environment in the Ubuntu 22.04.

+I also has been tested on Windows 11 environment ( only desktop kits, not include RZG2L tool kits).

-For the above please follow the steps in this repo,
+Please follow the steps in this repo,

 https://github.com/yourskc/q563_coffee